Agri-Technovation/.github/profile/README.md

 ```
 For jetbrains rider you just need to go into system preferences and select on save for the editorcofig.

-## Sonarcloud:
+## SonarCloud:

 SonarCloud serves as a robust code scanning tool designed to identify code smells, bugs, vulnerabilities, and security hotspots within your project.
 Upon integrating a repository into SonarCloud, it conducts an initial comprehensive scan of the entire project, providing valuable feedback on the overall code quality.
-Our configuration ensures that SonarCloud runs seamlessly on every pull request made to the main/master branch, with a focus on analyzing only the modified code.
+Our configuration ensures that SonarCloud runs seamlessly on every pull request made to the main/master branch, with a focus on analysing only the modified code.
 This tailored approach enhances efficiency by pinpointing potential issues in the specific areas that underwent changes.

-### Adding a new project to sonarcloud:
+### Adding a new project to SonarCloud:

 Go to analize new project, select the Repo that you want to add to SonarCloud and click on setup: